Wildlife Research Volunteer

 - Data entry and GIS mapping

-By the end of your stay in Liwonde you will be skilled in mammal identification, radio tracking, camera trapping and data entry, and you will have learnt to use the CyberTracker software for data collection.
+By the end of your stay in Liwonde you will be skilled in mammal identification, radio tracking, camera trapping and data entry, and you will have learnt to use the TimeLapse software for camera trap photo annotation.

 Liwonde National Park